 - Store in a cool, dry place, away from direct heat and light.

 Never use more than the prescribed dose.
 If you suspect that you or someone else might have had an overdose of this medicine, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 If you buy any medicines check with a pharmacist that they are safe to take with your other medicines.

 If you are having an operation or any dental treatment, tell the person carrying out the treatment which medicines you are taking.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Intal® CFC-free Inhaler; Sanofi, The electronic Medicines Compendium.
-Dated December 2013.
+Manufacturer's PIL, Intal® CFC-free Inhaler 5 mg; Sanofi, The electronic Medicines Compendium.
+Dated December 2019.